-Recipe for stopping internalized oppression

-- The recipe for stopping internalized oppression is the opposite of the recipe for creating internalized oppression - The recipe has two ingredients: - Stop the anti-X insults - Find and promote positive images of X people - The first ingredient is the most obvious: - But the second ingredient is equally important and is often underappreciated - The next few slides suggest some categories of positive images

-Positive images of X people

-- Carter Woodson (author of The Mis-education of the Negro): - Founded Negro History Week (now known as Black History Month) - This has inspired other oppressed groups to do likewise - Example: there is a Gay History Week/Month in some countries - Do you know of other "X" History weeks? - Role models and heroes for X people are important.
-Example: - Chapter 2 ("Mascot") of The Autobiography of Malcolm X: - "Joe Louis knocked out James J. Braddock to become the heavyweight champion of the world.
-And all the Negroes in Lansing, like Negroes everywhere, went wildly happy with the greatest celebration of race pride our generation had ever known." - Can you think of comparable people or events for other groups? - Books, movies and TV shows featuring X characters portrayed in a positive way
+Recipe for stopping internalized oppression The recipe for stopping internalized oppression is the opposi of the recipe for creating internalized oppression 3.
+Recipe for stopping internalized oppression The recipe has two ingredients: Stop the anti-X insults Find and promote positive images of X people The first ingredient is the most obvious: But the second ingredient is equally important and is often underappreciated The next few slides suggest some categories of positive images 17 Internalized Oppression Positive images of X people Positive images of X people (cont') Carter Woodson (author of The Mis-education of the Negro): Founded Negro History Week (now known as Black History Month) This has inspired other oppressed groups to do likewise Example: there is a Gay History Week/Month in some countries Do you know of other "X" History weeks?
+Biographies of X people who achieved great things: Inventors and scientists People who challenged anti-X laws Political leaders, Role models and heroes for X people are important.
+Example: Successful businesses run by X people And the X community supporting those businesses Chapter 2 ("Mascot") of The Autobiography of Malcolm X: "Joe Louis knocked out James J. Braddock to become the heavyweight champion of the world.
+And all the Negroes in Lansing, like Negroes Aspects of X culture that can be exported into mainstream culture.
+Examples: Food, art, music everywhere, went wildly happy with the greatest celebration of race pride our generation had ever known."
+Bruce Lee popularised Chinese martial arts in other countries pride our generation had ever known."
+Bruce Lee popularised Chinese martial arts in other countries Epic stories about X people.
+Examples: Roots by Alex Haley (book and two TV mini-series) Defiance by Nechama Tec (book and movie)